NathanRVance/homelinuxserver/_ramblings/snarky-quips.markdown

 >Every utopia is a dystopia for the beneficiary; but every dystopia is a utopia for the rebel.

+## Prose & Poems

+The Pendulum
->Religious freedom comes from persecution;
+>Religious freedom stems from persecution;
->Freedom of speech comes from censorship;
+>And freedom of speech comes from censorship.
->Political freedom comes from authoritarianism;
+>Political freedom rises against authoritarianism;
->Economic freedom comes from socialism.
+>And economic freedom, from the ineptitude of socialism.
+>Those who want power commit these atrocities,
->Commit these atrocities and you guarantee that freedom flourishes in the next generation.
+>And so spur freedom for the next generation.
 >But if these wrongs go undone,
 >Then we forget our freedoms' importance,
 >And we disregard them as archaic,
->And we destroy them because they are problematic.
+>And we destroy them, for after all,
+>They are naught but problematic.

->Names (by anonymous)
+Names (by anonymous)
->Names carved on wood, names hewn on stone;
+>Names carved on wood, names hewn on stone,
 >Intended to be forever known.
->Lovers from the past, and the great Caesars of old,
+>Lovers from the past and the great Caesars of old,
->On wood, and on stone, their deeds they told.
+>On wood and on stone their deeds they told.
->"I was here!" alike they declare;
+>_I was here_, alike they declare;
->"I came, I saw, I conquered - Beware!"
+>_I came, I saw, I conquered - Beware!_
 >But once they are gone, does anyone care?
->For just as wood rots away, so stone wears away.
+>For just as wood rots away, so stone wears away;
 >Perhaps these great names were never meant to stay.

+## Self Reference

+>Under the correct level of abstraction, one can find misinformation anywhere, even in this sentence.